Custom Board Game Box

 Drawer (Slide) Boxes for Card Games & Premium Decks

-Drawer boxes use an inner tray and an outer sleeve.
-They are often used for premium card decks, tarot decks, minimalist indie games, and small component sets where the slide-out presentation is part of the experience.
+Drawer boxes use an inner tray and outer sleeve, often for premium card decks, tarot decks, minimalist indie games, and small component sets where the slide-out experience matters.

-Drawer boxes work well for clean deck-based products.
-For games with many loose components, thick rulebooks, or mixed parts, a lid-and-base box is usually easier for players to use.
+They work best for clean, deck-based products.
+For games with many loose parts, thick rulebooks, or mixed components, a lid-and-base box is usually more practical.

 Tin Boxes (Metal Packaging) for special edition board games

-Tin boxes are usually chosen for travel games, premium card games, dice sets, collector items, or special editions that need a more durable and reusable package.
-They resist compression better than paperboard boxes and give the product a different retail feel.
+Tin boxes are often used for travel games, premium card games, dice sets, collector items, and special editions that need a more durable, reusable package.
+They resist compression better than paperboard and offer a distinct retail feel.

-For compact games and collector-style products, tin packaging can be a good fit.
-For large folded boards or games with many differently shaped components, it usually becomes less practical unless the full insert and packing plan are designed around the tin from the start.
+Tin boxes suit compact and collector-style products.
+For large boards or games with varied components, they are less practical unless the insert and packing plan are designed around the tin from the start.

 Engineering & Material Excellence: Built for Durability and Precision

-We normally check box material together with box size, component weight, insert structure, and shipping route.
-A small card game box does not need the same board build as a heavy strategy game with boards, cards, punchboards, and miniatures inside.
+We evaluate material alongside box size, component weight, insert design, and shipping route.
+A small card game doesn’t need the same board strength as a heavy game with boards, cards, punchboards, and miniatures.

 Reinforced High-Density Greyboard Core